SuadeLabs/fire/documentation/limit_amount.md

 ---

 # limit_amount

-The limit_amount parameter describes the total credit limit on the loan product.
+The **limit_amount** parameter describes the total credit limit on the loan product.
 The monetary type is represented as a naturally positive integer number of cents/pence.

-**The European Commission's Consumer Credit Directive** ([Directive 2008/48/EC on credit agreements for consumers][dir2008]) defines the 'total amount of credit’ as:
+[**The European Commission's Consumer Credit Directive**][dir2008] defines the 'total amount of credit’ as:

 > "the ceiling or the total sums made available under a credit agreement."

 [dir2008]: http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2008:133:0066:0092:EN:PDF

-**FCA Consumer Credit sourcebook** - [Chapter 5: Responsible Lending, CONC 5.3 Conduct of business in relation to creditworthiness and affordability][conc3]:
+The **FCA Consumer Credit sourcebook** in [Chapter 5: Responsible Lending, CONC 5.3 Conduct of business in relation to creditworthiness and affordability][conc3] say:

 > For a regulated credit agreement for running-account credit the firm, in making its creditworthiness assessment or the assessment required by [■ CONC 5.2.2R][conc2] (Creditworthiness assessment: before agreement):
 (a) **should consider the customer's ability to repay the maximum amount of credit available (equivalent to the credit limit) under the agreement within a reasonable period**;